 For understandable and jargon free: keep it short, sweet and to the point.
 One of the easiest mistakes you can make is crafting up content that easily confuses your users.
 Avoid using jargon throughout your writing, and based on how your audience digests content, craft the messaging in a way that is less intrusive to your users and makes it as easy as possible to understand.

 Pro Tip: To help solve your language woes, one of the things we like to do at SmartBug is perform a writer onboarding session and identify the many different things to be considering for that organization, including messaging, tone, voice and words to avoid.
 This provides everyone a solid blueprint to use before writing up any content, and it helps keep your language consistent.

-Have you ever seen a very important email, newscast, or piece of type get sent or delivered to you with a typo?
-It’s quite an embarrassing experience, and although we are all human and things fall through the cracks, we can find ways to eliminate these types of errors before they reach out users.
+Have you ever seen a very important email, newscast, or piece of collateral get sent or delivered to you with a typo?
+It’s quite an embarrassing experience, and although we are all human and things fall through the cracks, we can find ways to eliminate these types of errors before they reach our users.
 Some of the negative impacts to come from typos are: